As a distance learner it's likely that you will rely on technology to keep you connected with your lecturers, other students and the wider University.

 - Wifi - wifi internet access on campus

 You can use the Password Manager to reset your password yourself, any time of the day or night.
-Setting up a profile is quick and simple.
+Setting up a profile is quick and simple and will save you time if you ever forget your password.

 Office 365 and Student Email